tdhopper/freespace.tdhopper.com/README.md

 ### Docker

 ```
-docker system prune —all
+docker system prune --all
 ```

 ### Conda

 ```
-conda clean —all
+conda clean --all
 ```

 ### Git